Prologue

 said, “what would cause you to leave home and risk such a trip?”

-She already knew and dreaded the
+She already knew the answer, but

-answer, but she needed to hear them say it.
+she needed to hear them say it.

-“The memory we lived in was
+“The Memory we lived in was

 fading,” said Eric, “the war had already ravaged it to a wasteland, and it